Hadriani ad Olympum

 Hadriani ad Olympum, or simply Hadriani or Hadrianoi (Ἀδριανοί), was a town of ancient Bithynia, not far from the western bank of the river Rhyndacus.
+Its site is near Orhaneli in Asiatic Turkey.

-It was built, as its name indicates, by the emperor Hadrian, and for this reason did not exist in the time of Ptolemy.
-As its name indicates, it was situated on a spur of Mount Olympus.
-Hadriani was the birthplace of the rhetorician Aelius Aristides, who was born in 117.
+It was built, as its name indicates, by the emperor Hadrian and situated on a spur of Mount Olympus, modern Mount Uludağ.
+Hadriani was the birthplace of the rhetorician Aelius Aristides, born in 117.

 In the ecclesiastical writers the town is known as the see of a bishop in the Hellespontine province.
 No longer a residential see, it remains a titular see of the Roman Catholic Church.

-Its site is located near Orhaneli in Asiatic Turkey.
+Recent excavations are revealing parts of the ancient city.